hotforfeature/origami/UPGRADE.md

 }
 ```

-Additionally, remove the extra dependencies required for the `patch-cli.js` script.
+Additionally, remove the extra dependencies that were required for the `patch-cli.js` script.

 ```sh
 npm rm polymer-webpack-loader babel-core babel-loader babel-preset-es2015 script-loader
 ```

-Finally, re-install @angular-devkit/build-angular (Angular 6) or @angular/cli (Angular 5) to remove the changes from `patch-cli.js`.
+Finally, re-install `@angular-devkit/build-angular` (Angular 6) or `@angular/cli` (Angular 5) to remove the changes applied by `patch-cli.js`.

 ```sh
 rm -rf node_modules/@angular-devkit/build-angular